creamlike1024/EasyLPAC/README.md

 ## Linux

 lpac binary search order: First, search in the same directory as EasyLPAC.
-If not found, use `/usr/bin/lpac`
+If not found, search in system `PATH`.
+If still not found, fallback to `/usr/bin/lpac`

 `EasyLPAC-linux-x86_64-with-lpac.tar.gz` contain prebuilt lpac binary, if you can't run it, you need to install `lpac` by package manager or [compile lpac](https://github.com/estkme-group/lpac?tab=readme-ov-file#compile) by yourself.